EzeOnoky/Project-Base-Learning-7/README.md

 GRANT ALL ON tooling.* TO 'webaccess'@'172.31.16.0/20';
 FLUSH PRIVILEGES;
 SHOW DATABASES;
+use webaccess;   - there is no table yet here use mysql;       - try accessing an existing database show tables;
+describe table proxies_priv;
+select 'partition', 'possible_keys', 'key' from proxies_priv
 exit;
 ```
 ![7_5](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/2cd6341a-05be-46a6-8446-c7ab3bd3c1c9)

+### 5. - Allow Port Access, Set Binding Address
-5. - I ensured below ports were opened on the DB server, this is to allow the web server connect to mysql on the DB Server
+I ensured below ports were opened on the DB server, this is to allow the web server connect to mysql on the DB Server
 ![7_12](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/38e9330b-a9af-4bfc-af2e-68628ca6d4d9)

 I also ensured the binding address was set...
+Bind-Address = 127.0.0.1 means the DB is only listen for connection from the local host,this is what we could connect to the DB locally, but could connect remotely.
+Bind address can be restricted to an IP, a subet or it is opened to ALL

 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf